jfischoff/distributed-flow/README.md

 # About

-`distributive-flow` is simple method for zero-downtime deployment of socket based `Haskell` applications.
-Notably, it can bootstrap itself, facilating interactive development.
+`distributive-flow` or `dflow` for short is simple method for zero-downtime deployment of socket based `Haskell` applications.

-`distributive-flow` is a library that is used to make hot-reloadable executables.

-`df` is a command for orchastrating `distributive-flow` applications. `df` is meant to manage multiple versions of the same executable on a clusters of machines.
+`dflow` is a command for multiple versions of the same executable on a clusters of machines.

-`df` is configured with an `Image`, `[PublicKey]`, a `Backend`,
+`dflow` is configured with an `Image`, `[PublicKey]`.
+Additionally it is parameterized over a data store, vm provider and containerizer backends.

-`df` maintains a durable store of an `[Address]` and `(Map String Address)` or `Node`s is deploy to.
+`dflow` maintains a store of an `[Address]` and `(Map String Address)` or `Node`s is deploy to.

-Additionally it assumes that multiple versions of the same executable can bind to a single port, so probably `SO_REUSEPORT` must be used ... or a load balancer.
+`dflow` is "agent less" in the sense it relies on `sshd`. `dflow` assumes client applications respond to the following signals

+- `SIGINT`  informs the `Executable` to begin graceful shutdown.
+- `SIGTERM`  informs the `Executable` to shutdown immediantly.

+# TODO Process watcher
+How does `dflow` handle registering a new process with the process watcher?

 # Commands

 ### Provisioning
-`df` can provision a `Node` for an `Executable` for a given backend using an Image.
+`dflow` can provision a `Node` for an `Executable` for a given backend using an Image.
 It cannot install any software or dependencies.

-Backend plugins handle dependency management and can
+Container plugins handle dependency management and can
 ```haskell
 containerize :: Executable -> Container
 ```
-allowing for deployment.

 - ###### Common Flags

- - '--credentials' IaaS credentials
+ - `--credentials` IaaS credentials
- - '--backend' Vagrant
+ - `--vm-backend` Vagrant
+ - `--container-backend` default is Docker
+ - `--store-backend` default is SQLite.
- - '--authorized-users' authorized_keys file.
+ - `--authorized-users` authorized_keys file.
 - `add` the `Address` to the stored list of addresses.
  - `name` the `Address` to `add`.
 - `remove` or `rm` the `Address` from the stored list of addresses.